ibericode/vat-rates/README.md

 ## Usage

 You can fetch the JSON resource from GitHub directly.
-We recommend creating a local copy and refreshing that periodically.
+We recommend storing a local copy and refreshing it periodically (or use a client library that handles this for you).

 ```sh
 curl https://raw.githubusercontent.com/ibericode/vat-rates/master/vat-rates.json